Megalania: Size

 The lack of complete or nearly complete fossil skeletons has made it difficult to determine the exact dimensions of megalania.
 Early estimates placed the length of the largest individuals at 7 m, with a maximum weight of approximately 600–620 kg.
 In 2002, Stephen Wroe considerably downsized megalania, suggesting a maximum total length of 4.5 m and a weight of 331 kg with average total lengths of 3.45 m and 97–158 kg, decrying the earlier maximum length estimate of 7 m as exaggerations based on flawed methods.
 In 2009, however, Wroe joined other researchers in raising the estimate to at least 5.5 m and 575 kg.

 In 2003, Erickson and colleagues suggested that a large specimen with an estimated longevity of 16 years, QM F4452/3, would have belonged to an individual up to 2.19 m in snout-vent length based on femoral length.
 In a book published in 2004, Ralph Molnar determined a range of potential sizes for megalania, made by scaling up from dorsal vertebrae, after he determined a relationship between dorsal vertebrae width and snout-vent length.
 The average snout-vent length of known specimens were around 2.2–2.4 m, and such individuals would have weighed up to 320 kg.
 The largest vertebra (QM 2942) would have belonged to an individual with a snout-vent length of 3.8 m and weighed up to 1940 kg.

 In 2012, Conrad and colleagues estimated the size of megalania based on comparing two known specimens with all known species of Varanus.
 The authors of the study suggested that the braincase (BMNH 39965) likely belonged to an individual around 1.78–1.9 m in precaudal length, while the largest specimen available to them (AMNH FR 6304) suggested that this individual would have reached up to 2–2.17 m in precaudal length.
-They also noted that it is possible for megalania to reach over 3 m in precaudal length, given that the largest specimens of modern varanid species are larger than average individuals by 151 to 225 percent.
+They also noted that it is probably possible for megalania to reach over 3 m in precaudal length, given that the largest specimens of modern varanid species are larger than average individuals by 151 to 225 percent.